Celebrating Transformational Science: Honoring the 2024 International Champions of the Frontiers Planet Prize

 Knowing that action had to be taken, Professor Haase, along with his team, published their findings in the article The recovery of European freshwater biodiversity has come to a halt, in Nature.
 The research not only explores past measures and their effects on safeguarding freshwater biodiversity but suggests what action needs to be taken now and in the future and the effect this will have on the planet.

-His research showed that while biodiversity in freshwater systems from 22 European countries increased significantly from 1968 to 2020, progress had plateaued by 2010 with many ecosystems unable to regenerate fully since.
+Their research showed that while biodiversity in freshwater systems from 22 European countries increased significantly from 1968 to 2020, progress had plateaued by 2010 with many ecosystems unable to regenerate fully since.
 In particular, freshwater ecosystems downstream of dams, urban areas, and farmland took longer to recover, suggesting the need for better wastewater networks and improved treatment plants as well as reducing fertilizers and pesticides.
 Implementing such measures would not only safeguard freshwater biodiversity but also mitigate risks of flooding and drought.

 Such findings are vital in educating policymakers and encouraging real, positive change.
 As Professor Haase states “Legislative measures can promote recovery in freshwater ecosystems, but recovery recently stalled, thus further action is critically needed.”